lyxuan0323/code1/README.md

 Semantic masks are extracted by matching RGB values in a colorized segmentation image.
 The script includes a predefined dictionary of Cityscapes-like classes and generates per-class masks and visualization overlays.
 The `building` class is highlighted separately in the visualization stage.

+## Acknowledgements  致谢

+We appreciate the open-source contributions of the following projects and repositories, which supported the preprocessing and experimental workflow of this study:

+[1] LSAA dataset
+Panorama rectification for street-view imagery
+[2] YOSO
+Semantic segmentation for panoramic street-view images
 ## Suggested Repository Structure

 You can organize the repository like this: